Skip to content

 • Ammonia-based products

-• Glass cleaners like Windex
+• Glass cleaners (like Windex)

 One-time use won't destroy your countertops.
 But daily or weekly use will gradually wear down the protective coating.